 - Audit logs that record which data was retrieved, when, and why

 This directly addresses a common failure mode: losing patient context.
 It also reduces PHI exposure by limiting what is retrieved.
+Dograh AI lets the bot access your company data and knowledge base using RAG for accurate, context-aware responses.

-Security, Privacy, and Safety Controls (Healthcare Must-Haves)
+Security, Privacy, and Safety Controls for Healthcare Must-Haves

 Security is the product in healthcare.
 Your voice agent is only as safe as its PHI flow and operational controls.